metaseed/metaGo/README.md

 	"when": "editorTextFocus && editorHasSelection"
 }
 ```
-you could asign a shortcut key not collision with default vscode ones, and remove the `editorHasSelection` condition, so it would work even so selection in editor.
+you could asign a shortcut key not collision with default vscode ones, and remove the `editorHasSelection` condition, so it would work even no selection in editor.

 ### jump to bracket
 * extend the default jumpToBracket command.